Operation Condor: U.S. involvement

 Additionally, as of a September 1976, the Defense Intelligence Agency reported that US intelligence services were quite aware of the infrastructure and goals of Operation Condor.
 They realized that "Operation Condor" was the code name given for intelligence collection on "leftists", Communists, Peronists or Marxists in the Southern Cone Area.
 The intelligence services were aware that it was security cooperation among several South American countries' intelligence services (such as Argentina, Paraguay, Uruguay, and Bolivia) with Chile as the epicenter of the operation.
 The DIA noted that Argentina, Uruguay, and Chile were already fervently conducting operations, mainly in Argentina, against leftist targets.
 Members of SIDE were also operating with Uruguayan military Intelligence officers in an operation carried out against the Uruguayan terrorist organization, the OPR-33.
 The report also noted that a large volume of U.S. currency was seized during the combined operation.

 The third point of the report demonstrates the United States' understanding of Operation Condor's more nefarious operations.
-The report notes, "the formation of special teams from member countries who are to carry out operations to include assassinations against terrorist or supporters of terrorist organizations."
+The report notes, "the formation of special teams from member countries who are to carry out operations to include assassinations against terrorist or supporters of terrorist organizations".
+This report goes more in detail about how operation of the special teams would be carried out.
+As an example of a special team, the special team organized in Argentina was made up of members of the Argentina Army Intelligence Service and the State Secretariat for Information.
 The report also highlighted the fact that these special teams were intelligence service agents rather than military personnel, however these teams did operate in structures reminiscent of U.S. special forces teams.
-The State Department briefing for Kissinger mentioned awareness of Operation Condor's plans to conduct possible operations in France and Portugal – a matter that would be prove to be extremely controversial later in Condor's history.
+Mentioning specifically a medic (doctor) and demolition expert.
+The State Department briefing for Kissinger mentioned awareness of Operation Condor's plans to conduct possible operations in France and Portugal – a matter that would prove to be extremely controversial later in Condor's history.

 The US government sponsored and collaborated with DINA (Directorate of National Intelligence), as well as other intelligence organizations forming the nucleus of Condor.
 CIA documents show that the agency had close contact with members of the Chilean secret police, DINA, and its chief Manuel Contreras.
 Contreras was retained as a paid CIA contact until 1977, even as his involvement in the Letelier-Moffit assassination was being revealed.

 The Paraguayan Archives include official requests to track suspects to and from the U.S. Embassy, the CIA, and FBI.
 The CIA provided lists of suspects and other intelligence information to the military states.
 In 1975 the FBI searched in the US for individuals wanted by DINA.